Watts-Lab/task-mapping/tasks/summaries/To evacuate or not to evacuate-writeup.md

 Decision-making, basic math calculation (on probabilities and costs)

 ### UI-UX Allowed Processes
-Participants can use the interface to peruse the information, submit their decision, and chat.
+Participants can use the interface to peruse the information given, chat, and submit their decision (whether to stay or evacuate).

 ### Other Allowed Processes
 NA